Ayako "A. Mori" Costantino papers

 Biographical / Historical

-Ayako "A. Mori" Mori Costantino (1924-2020) was born in Sacramento, California on December 11, 1924.
-Her mother, Yoshio Takeda Mori, and father, Wasaburo Mori, both natives of Oyama Ken, Japan, immigrated to the United States in 1922 and 1917, respectively.
-Costantino had four siblings, Ichiro Mori, Torao Mori, Pat Umeka Mori, and Kazuo Mori.
+Ayako "A. Mori" Mori Costantino, human rights and civil rights activist, was born in Sacramento, California, on December 11, 1924, to mother, Yoshio Takeda Mori, and father, Wasaburo Mori.
+Both parents were natives of Oyama Ken, Japan, and immigrated to the United States in 1922 and 1917, respectively.
+Mori had four siblings: Ichiro Mori, Torao Mori, Pat Umeka Mori, and Kazuo Mori.
 As mandated by the United States government in 1942, the entire Mori family was relocated to Tule Lake, a War Relocation Authority center.

-Costantino was deeply committed to the League of Women Voters and briefly chaired to the Johnson County organization.
-From the 1960s until today, Costantino has served in multiple advocacy, equality, and educational organizations both on the local and the national level including the Iowa Civil Rights Commission, Women's Political Caucus, the Education Equality Advisory Committee, and the Civil Liberties Union.
+Costantino was deeply committed to the League of Women Voters and briefly chaired the Johnson County organization.
+Since the 1960s, Costantino served in multiple advocacy, equality, and educational organizations both on the local and the national level including the Iowa Civil Rights Commission, Women's Political Caucus, the Education Equality Advisory Committee, the Women’s International League for Peace and Freedom (WILPF), and the Civil Liberties Union.

 Language of Materials